sumkumar/Fed-CS/README.md

 * `-T`: the number of layers.
 * `--scope`: the name of variable scope of model variables in TensorFlow.
 * `--exp_id`: experiment id, used to differentiate experiments with the same setting.
-* `--num_cl`: Number of clients or users in the federation setting.
+* `--num_cl`: Number of clients or users participating in the federated setting.
 * `--maxit`: Number of local iterations at every client.

 #### Run on Real Data